Ethnic groups in Baltimore: Portuguese

 At 3,316 people, Portuguese Americans made up 0.1% of the Baltimore metropolitan area's population in 2000.
 In the same year Baltimore city's Portuguese population was 310, 0.0% of the city's population.

 Very few Portuguese Jews have settled in Baltimore.
 The city's small Portuguese-Jewish community founded the Sefardic Congregation Beth Israel in 1856, but the synagogue closed after two years due to low attendance.

-In 1920, 33 foreign-born White people in Baltimore spoke the Portuguese language.
+In 1920, 33 foreign-born White people in Baltimore spoke the Portuguese language as their mother tongue.

-In September 2014, immigrants from Portugal were the one-hundredth and eleventh largest foreign-born population in Baltimore and the Portuguese language (including Portuguese Creole) was the twenty-second most commonly spoken language.
+In 2011, immigrants from Portugal were the one hundred and eleventh largest foreign-born population in Baltimore and the Portuguese language (including Portuguese Creole) was the twenty-second most commonly spoken language of people who spoke English "less than very well".

 Romanians

 Native-born and immigrant Romanians in the city formed communities in East Baltimore, alongside other Eastern Europeans.

-In 1920, 200 foreign-born White people in Baltimore spoke the Romanian language.
+In 1920, 200 foreign-born White people in Baltimore spoke the Romanian language as their mother tongue.

-In the 1930 United States Census, there were fewer than 1,000 Romanian-born people in Baltimore.
+In the 1930 United States census, there were fewer than 1,000 Romanian-born people in Baltimore.

 Some Romanian immigrants to Baltimore have been Romanian Jews.
 The Rumanian Relief Committee and the Industrial Removal Office (IRO) helped resettle Romanian Jews in the United States.
 As a result of this program, some of the Romanian Jews settled in Baltimore.

-In September 2014, immigrants from Romania were the fifty-seventh largest foreign-born population in Baltimore.
+In 2011, immigrants from Romania were the fifty-seventh largest foreign-born population in Baltimore.

 At one time the most powerful Romani clan in Baltimore was the Stevens clan of Romanian gypsies.
 Hundreds of Stevenses immigrated from Romania to Baltimore during the late 1800s.

 Russians

 The Russian community in the Baltimore metropolitan area numbered 35,763 in 2000, making up 1.4% of the area's population.
 Russian-Americans are the largest foreign-born groups in Baltimore.
 According to the 2000 Census, the Russian language is spoken at home by 1,235 people in Baltimore.

 While a minority of immigrants from Russia to Baltimore have been ethnic Russian Christians, the majority have been Russian Jews.
-In the 1930 United States Census there were 17,000 Russian immigrants living in the city, most of whom were Jewish.
+In the 1930 United States census there were 17,000 Russian immigrants living in the city, most of whom were Jewish.
 In comparison to Baltimore's wealthy and assimilated German Jews, the Russian Jews historically were largely poor and lived in slums with other Russian Americans.
 Baltimore's Russian community, including the Russian Jews, was originally centered in Southeast Baltimore.
 The largest wave of Russian-Jewish immigrants to Baltimore occurred during the 1880s.
 A second large wave of Russian-Jewish immigrants came during the 1990s, following the collapse of the Soviet Union.

 Rusyns

 While many immigrants from Western Ukraine identify simply as Ukrainian Americans, others identify as Rusyn American.
 Rusyns also sometimes describe themselves as Ruthenians.
 A number of the Western Ukrainians that established St. Michael the Archangel Ukrainian Catholic Church identified as Rusyns.
 Rusyns also helped establish Sts.
 Peter & Paul Ukrainian Catholic Church.

-In 1920, 151 foreign-born White people in Baltimore spoke the Ruthenian language.
+In 1920, 151 foreign-born White people in Baltimore spoke the Ruthenian language as their mother tongue.